 The Authority's employees earn vacation and sick time at varying rates depending on their collective bargaining unit, when applicable.
-Employees may accumulate sick leave up to a specified maximum.
+Employees may not receive payment for accumulated sick leave in excess of a specified maximum.
 Employees are not paid for accumulated sick leave if they leave before retirement.
 However, employees who retire from the Authority may convert accumulated vacation and sick leave to termination payments at varying rates, depending on the employee's contract.
 Amounts recorded on the statements of net position are based on historical experience.
 Certain fringe benefit costs associated with compensated absences are included in the pension liability and excluded from the compensated absences accrual in the accompanying statements of fiduciary net position.